 But things are starting to change.
 There’s positively disruptive thinking out there.
-A new mindset and a very specific set of practices that, together, are rebooting non-profit revenue practices – and transforming entire organizations into scalable high-performers.
-Together they are creating 10 percent, 20 percent, 50 percent – and even 10 percent growth rates, year after year.
+A new mindset and a very specific set of practices that, together, are rebooting non-profit revenue practices– and transforming entire organizations into scalable high-performers.
+Creating 10%, 20%, 50%– even 100% growth rates, year after year.

 Here are some specifics.
 These are all battle-proven ideas that the most innovative, highest-performing non-profits are using.

 2. Ignore overhead.
 If you consider fundraising staff “overhead” or even measure that number at all, you’ve already lost.
-In the best orgs, there is no such thing as overhead – all your people should be essential to delivering your programs and services.
-Invest heavily in the right people, and make sure there are plenty in marketing, communication and revenue to meet even ambitious goals.
+In the best orgs, there is no such thing as overhead– all your people should be essential to delivering your programs and services.
+They invest heavily in the right people, and make sure there are plenty in marketing, communication and revenue to meet even ambitious goals.

 5. Reward results generously.
-Allnon-profit staff should be paid highly competitive salaries.
+All non-profit staff should be paid highly competitive salaries.
 Martyrdom is not a wise retention strategy.
-This is especially true of your rainmakers.
+This is especially true of your rain makers.
 Those great people we hire at low salaries?
 Because they raise a ton of money, they get big raises.
 Fast.
 And they stay on staff, happy drivers of the transformation we need.
-Got an org culture that only gives COLA?
-Adios amigos.
-Figure out how to raise the large investments, and then drive a good chunk of that revenue back into your people.
+Does your organization prize a culture that only gives marginal raises?
+That will hurt your ability to execute on your mission.
+In any growth scenario, market-rate salaries have to be part of the projection.

 7. Create team play.
 The Board and the ED have specific roles and activity requirements.
 All strategies and results are shared with staff with perfect transparency.
 Investments & Partnership people suffocate in a silo.